josephlimtech/linkedin-profile-scraper-api/README.md

 }
 ```

+### About using the session cookie
+This script uses the session cookie of a succesfull login into LinkedIn, instead of an e-mail and password to set you logged in.
+I did this because LinkedIn has security measures by blocking login requests from unknown locations or requireing you to fill in Captcha's upon login.
+So, if you run this from a server and try to login with an e-mail address and password, your login could be blocked.
+By using a known session, we prevent this from happening and allows you to use this scraper on any server on any location.

+So, using a session cookie is the most reliable way that I currently know.

+You probably need to follow the setup steps when the scraper logs show it's not logged in anymore.

-## About the performance
+### About the performance
-- Upon start we will open a headless browser session, that session is re-used everytime someone requests profile data.
+- Upon start we will open a headless browser session, that session is kept alive and is re-used everytime someone requests profile data.
+It uses about 400MB memory when in idle.
 - Scraping usually takes a few seconds, because the script needs to scroll through the page and expand several elements in order for all the data to appear.

-## Usage limits
+### Usage limits
 Read: [LinkedIn Commercial Use Limit](https://www.linkedin.com/help/linkedin/answer/52950)